Compare personal loans for “fair” credit scores

 If you’re looking for a loan and have your credit rating in mind, you’re already ahead of the curve.
 By taking into account what kind of loan your credit score can get you, you’re setting yourself up for success.
-Interest rates, terms, requirements and whether you can even get approved are all affected by your perceived creditworthiness.
-By considering it, you’re setting up realistic goals for repayments.
-This guide will take you through what to expect when you’re looking for a fair credit loan.
+Here’s how to track down the best rates available to you.

 These are the scoring ranges employed by the main UK CRAs.
 The higher the number, the better the score.

 Depending on your score, you’re said to have excellent, good, fair, poor or very poor credit:

 |1: Very poor|

 Having a decent credit score will make it easier to get approved for personal loans, mortgages, vehicle finance and credit cards.
 It’s also likely to have a bearing on the credit limits and interest rates that you’re offered by lenders (which can vary at the lender’s discretion).

 How does my credit score affect my application?